Syllabus

 This course critically examines how computing technology and culture shape each other.
 Students are expected to identify how information technologies reproduce, reinforce, and rework historical trends, norms, and values.
 It examines the values embodied in the cultures of computing and considers alternative ways of imagining information technologies.

-I supported the design and teaching of versions of this course in Spring 2015 and Spring 2016.
+I supported Malte Ziewitz in designing and teaching of versions of this course in Spring 2015 and Spring 2016 at the Department of Science & Technology Studies, Cornell University.